dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.60/_index.md

 **CACTWO-7464 {{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-If Solventum™ is being used as the encoder and TruCode™ for edits only is being used as a partial encoder, when changes are made in Solventum™ they are not being carried through to the TruCode™ panel.
-This has been corrected.
+When Solventum™ was used as the primary encoder and TruCode™ was set to function as a partial encoder for edits only, updates made in Solventum™ were not reflected in the TruCode™ panel.
+This issue has now been resolved.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">